-School designed with learning in mind
+A school designed with "how to learn" in mind

+Our academic day begins at 9:50 am.
 Academic classes are 80 minutes long to allow for a complete learning cycle of introduction, practice, direct instruction, independent work and reflection.
 Each class emphasizes not only the specific skills and content expected of the course, but also the cognitive and metacognitive requirements for learning the subject.
-Classes are taught with a balance of hands-on and traditional assignments, culminating each quarter with an "anchor project".
+Classes are taught with a balance of hands-on and traditional assignments, culminating each quarter with an "anchor project."

 Small classes (4-8 students) allow for academic and social collaboration, for personalization of content and for differentiation.
 We endeavor to group classes by academic ability, social maturity and personality.
 Classes often have a mix of grade levels.
 In order for students to complete their work at different levels and in different ways instructional practices are differentiated for each student's learning profile, and assignments are personalized when appropriate.

-Because all people learn at different rates we build in time for students to get additional support from their teachers for assignments, projects and homework during each school day.
+At MCP we build in time for students to get additional support from their teachers for assignments, projects and homework during each school day.
 Students meet with teachers during office hours and during our 21st Century Skills class Monday-Thursday.